MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 .. rubric:: Footnotes

-.. .. [#f1] The situation may be slightly different in RF cavities depending on the model used.
+.. [#f1] The drift element will be expanded around the orbit if the newly added 'exact' option is specified to the Twiss command.